CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 version: "1.0"
 Draft: True
 ---
 Cumulus Linux is a powerful operating system for routers that comes with secure defaults and is ready to use.
-This document discusses additional security measures to further secure your switch and meet corporate, regulatory, and governmental standards.
-The topics focus on three types of security measures:
+This document discusses additional security measures that enable you to further secure your switch to meet corporate, regulatory, and governmental standards.
+It focuses on three types of security measures:

 - Big impact to security and low impact to usability
 - Medium impact to both security and usability
 - Low impact to security and high impact to usability

-Cumulus Networks uses these impacts to help you prioritize how to get the most value from your changes for the time you have available and for the impact to your management practices.
+{{%notice note%}}

+Not all security measures are created equal; many can ruin a user experience without adding a significant amount of security.
+First, focus on security measures with the greatest benefits and the fewest drawbacks.
+Later, expand to include other security mitigations as your comfort level increases.

+{{%/notice%}}

 ## Big Impact to Security and Low Impact to Usability